prathvikshervegar/DBMS-project/README.md

 # Smart Ration Distribution

-It is a online ration distribution system with CRUD operations.
+It is an online ration distribution system with CRUD operations.